-- Funds in an FDIC-insured bank account: The U.S. government insures your deposits in case your bank fails.
+FDIC-insured deposit: Your bank deposits are insured by the U.S. government in the event your bank fails.
+Most bank deposits are insured up to $250,000.
 At credit unions, deposits are NCUSIF-insured, which is just as safe as FDIC insurance.

 How to Make Deposits